-Comparative Political Economy Democratization, Distributive Politics, Corruption, Post-socialist Politics, Formal & Empirical Methods International Political Economy International Organizations and Immigration Policy
+Comparative Political Economy Democratization, Distributive Politics, Corruption, Post-socialist Politics, Formal & Empirical Methods International Political Economy International Organizations and Migration Policy

 Why do international organizations (IOs) favor some countries over others?
 Previous research has primarily focused on the strategic and special interests of donor states to explain why some countries receive better deals from international organizations.
 In this project, we highlight migration pressure from the developing world as an important factor that enters into the decision-making calculus of major IO shareholders.
 Focusing on the International Monetary Fund, the World Bank, and the European Union, we show that countries that pose substantial migration pressure to major donor states of these organizations receive preferential treatment, including larger financial packages and less stringent loan conditions.
 In addition, we compare and contrast the organizations’ strategies in governing international migration.
 Using in-depth case studies and novel datasets on loans, conditionality, and fiscal transfers, we demonstrate the important role of international migration in shaping some of the most critical decisions made by the world’s most powerful international organizations.

 Shehaj, Albana.
 "The Perils of Succor: The European Union's Financial Role in the Western Balkans during COVID-19."
 European Policy Analysis, 2020.
 6(2):264-276 [scientific article]

 Albana Shehaj, Adrian J. Shin, and Ronald F. Inglehart.
 "Immigration and Right-Wing Populism: An Origin Story.''Party Politics, 2021.
 27(2):282–293.
 [Replication] [scientific article]

 Merih Angin, Albana Shehaj, and Adrian J. Shin.
 "Inside Job: Migration and Distributive Politics in the European Union."
 Economics and Politics, 2021.
 33(2):315–342.
 [Replication] [scientific article]